COSI-Lab/book/src/mirror/services.md

 _updated: Jan 15th 2023_

 [Influxdb](https://www.influxdata.com/products/influxdb-overview/) is an open source [time-series database](https://en.wikipedia.org/wiki/Time_series_database).
-[Mirror Software](./software.md) will process our [NGINX](#nginx) log files extracting interesting information, aggrate it, and then store the results in Influxdb.
+[Mirror Software](./software.md) will process our [NGINX](#nginx) log files extracting interesting information, aggregating it, and then storing the results in Influxdb.

 Data in Influxdb is stored in buckets.